 - How to authorize the UE to use Edge Computing Service by non-MNOs, if required in specific deployments?

+- How to enable the Edge Enabler Client to authenticate with the Edge Data Network Configuration Server?

 4.7 Key Issue 7: Flexible deployment

-To support flexible deployment for edge computing, the following open issues need to be studied.
+To support flexible deployment for Edge Computing, the following open issues need to be studied.

 - How to support the multiple Edge Computing Service Providers per PLMN operator network?